Home » Blogs » Stock Market 1O1 » Alpha in Stock Market: Definition and Importance

 Investment decision-making

-Investors can use alpha to make informed investment decisions.
+Investors can use alpha in stock market to make informed investment decisions.
 Positive alpha may indicate that an investment is worth considering, while negative alpha may signal the need for a closer look at the investment strategy.

 How to calculate alpha?